lter/HERON/README.md

     of patterns in the data though allows little aesthetic customization and is thus best used only for this preliminary “first look”

+-   **`egret_trends`**: Calculates flow normalized concentration and flux using `EGRET::tableChangeSingle` and exports a single data object containing both datasets (includes a column named “Metric” to help users split the objects *post hoc*)

 ### `SiZer` Helper Functions

 -   **`sizer_slice`**: Extract the `SiZer`-identified slope for a